incepter/react-async-states/packages/docs/docs/api/1-producer-function.md

 The producer receives a single argument (called either `props` or `argv`).

 ### `payload`
-The payload is gathered from the following:
+The payload is gathered from the following from all subscribers:
-- from `AsyncStateProvider` if inside it
-- from all subscribers
 - Either from `useAsyncState` configuration object
 - Or from `useAsyncState().mergePayload({...})`
+- Or `source.mergePayload`

-So it gives the producer the power of grabbing something from the provider, or from a static context or even from the render phase or event handlers.
+So it gives the producer the power of grabbing something from the anywhere.

 ### `lastSuccess`
 This represents the last success `State` registered by the library.